Routines are the lifeblood of a well-run classroom.

 When using this strategy for the first time, it’s a good idea to start small.
 Choose a simple routine like lining up to leave the room and match it with a 60-second song.

-The moment your students hear the first bars of Yu-Gi-Oh, Doctor Who, or the jazz tune with the cool thrum-beat you discovered through SP14, morale will lift, motivational engines will shift into gear . . .
+The moment your students hear the first bars of Yu-Gi-Oh or Doctor Who, morale will lift, motivational engines will shift into gear . . .